stulldude/fitness-bazaar/README.md

 # <center>**FITNESS BAZAAR**</center>

-This is a MEN app.
-(Mongoose, Express, Node)

-This is a CRUD app that stores workout routines in a relational database.
-You can create your own or view the multitude of routines created by browsing [HERE](fitness-bazaar.herokuapp.com).
+This is a MEN (Mongoose, Express, Node) CRUD app that stores workout routines in a relational database.
+You can create your own or view the multitude of routines created by browsing [HERE](https://fitness-bazaar.herokuapp.com).
 The routines are sorted by four types.
 Strength, hypertrophy (size), cardio, and other.

 <img lat="WOAH" src="https://i.imgur.com/rXJeXYn.jpg" width='300px'>
 <img lat="WOAH" src="https://i.imgur.com/CS3CEZ4.png" width='300px'>